Harry Kane (illustrator): Professional years

 When Harry returned from the war he found his job was no longer waiting for him, so he began taking freelance jobs.
 He did work for Seagrams, Schlitz beer, Calso Gasoline Company, Phillip Morris and much more.
 In the mid-1960s Random House hired Harry to work on a new set of children's books called Alfred Hitchcock and The Three Investigators.
 Harry worked on most of the covers and interiors of the first 16 books and the series proved to be very popular selling millions of copies.

 Later years

 In the 1980s Kane was semi-retired and living quietly until poor health forced Kane to move to a nursing home.
-Kane died of an aneurism in March 1988.
+Kane died of an aneurysm in March 1988.